A rapid low-background assay of $^{210}$Pb in archaeological lead: Archaeological Pb as background source

 \section{Archaeological Pb as background source}

-Archaeological Pb is a particularly attractive raw material due to its expected high radiopurity, especially with respect to $^{238}$U and $^{232}$Th and their decay products.
-This is a consequence of both the ancient refining processes performed by historical producers (e.g.\ Roman smelt it for Ag extraction) and the long elapsed time since production.
-Samples recovered from shipwrecks are even more valuable, as prolonged shielding by seawater significantly reduces cosmogenic activation.
-Nevertheless, the use of archaeological Pb in rare--event physics may still be limited by the possible presence of $^{210}$Pb.
+Archaeological Pb is a particularly attractive raw material due to its expected high radiopurity \cite{alessandrello1991measurements, Laubenstein:2020rbe, kg-scale}, especially with respect to $^{238}$U and $^{232}$Th \cite{alessandrello1991measurements, Boiko} and their decay products.
+This is generally attributed both to the ancient refining processes performed by historical producers (Lead in the Roman period was extensively produced and refined, often as a by-product of silver extraction, as documented by archaeometallurgical and isotopic studies \cite{bode2021roman, bode2009tracing}) and the long elapsed time since production.
+Samples recovered from shipwrecks are even more valuable, as they benefit from the prolonged shielding provided by seawater overburden, which significantly reduces the flux of cosmic-ray particles, in particular the hadronic component responsible for cosmogenic activation \cite{Laubenstein:2020rbe}.
+Nevertheless, the use of archaeological Pb in rare--event physics may still be limited by the possible presence of $^{210}$Pb \cite{Laubenstein:2020rbe, pattavina2019radiopurity}.

 Whenever $^{210}$Pb is embedded in a detector, it induces different types of background signatures (see Fig.~\ref{210Pb_scheme}):